Professor of Mathematics

 Current teaching interests include linear algebra, abstract algebra,

 discrete mathematics, and representation theory.
-Last fall, I taught
+Last year, I taught

 Current research interests include harmonic